DVaughan/VSpaceEncoding/README.md

 ## Contributing

-We welcome contributions to improve VSpace Encoding!
+We welcome contributions to improve VSpace Encoding.
 If you have a feature request, bug report, or a patch, please feel free to submit an issue or pull request on GitHub.

 ## License